In Your Community » King » Construction Projects »

 Summer 2014 project updates

-- Construction is expected to begin the week of Sept.
-2, and is anticipated to be complete by early November.
+- Construction began the week of Sept.
+1, and is anticipated to be complete by early November.

 - Work will occur on weekdays between 7 a.m. and 5 p.m.
 Some night work may be required to transport existing equipment from the substation and haul in the new transformer.